-Each student will make a 10 to 15 minute presentation during the semester on a specific issue in the climate debate.
+Each student will make a 10 minute presentation during the semester on a specific issue of their choice related to climate politics.
+(It should not be a presentation on climate science, although it can be about the political or policy issues related to the science.)
 Afterwards, they will lead a class discussion based on questions that they have prepared in advance.
-Further details on the content of presentations will be provided in class.
+Further details on the content of presentations will be posted on brightspace.

+Note that presentations do not have to be directly related to the topic of the class for that day.
 Students are encouraged to use their presentation as an opportunity to develop ideas for their research papers.
-A rubric indicating how the presentations are to be graded will be distributed in class.
+Guidelines indicating how the presentations are to be graded will be distributed in class.